MicrosoftDocs/customer-insights/ci-docs/engagement-insights/create-workspace.md

    :::image type="content" source="media/workspace-name.png" alt-text="Type a workspace name.":::

-1. Choose the platform type (Web or moble) that you want to measure.
+1. Choose the platform type (Web or mobile) that you want to measure.

 1. Select **Show advanced settings** to enable or disable these optional settings: